Skill with prizes (SWPs)

 We would be likely to raise questions about machines with prizes above this range.

 Some SWPs have a compensation mechanism.
 In broad terms ‘compensation’ affects payout.
-It can alter the chances of winning depending on the circumstances (for example the amount of money a machine has already taken/paid out).
+It can alter the chances of winning depending on the circumstances.
+For example, the amount of money a machine has already taken or paid out.

 Compensation can also result in the outcome of a game, which may be presented as dependant on skill, being in fact predetermined.

 There are many different types of compensation mechanism.
 It is not possible to generalise as to their legal effect.
 Each case needs to be considered on its individual facts.
-However, the operation of compensation is clearly a relevant factor when considering the questions above.
+However, the operation of compensation is clearly a relevant factor when considering the questions mentioned previously.

 Where a compensation mechanism introduces a random element into the game, this may result in the game being one of chance, but it does not necessarily follow in every case.